-Currently, I am a PhD Researcher at the IT University of Copenhagen, expected to finish by March 2021.
+Currently, I work as an Assistant Professor at Roskilde University, and I am the owner of the company Technostress Doctor.
 I started working within academia first as a Teaching Assistant in 2016, then as a Research Assistant in 2017 managing the research project “Innovation for Leadership“.
 I started my PhD in November 2017, first focusing on Leadership, and later changing my focus on Technostress.
 If you want to know more of my academic portofolio, click here.

 Until early 2017, I have been working in the corporate world, leading top priority Big Data projects.
 Previously, I have been part of the leading team for B2B E-commerce projects and led a Super Users team.
 Before the corporate world, I was part of the startup world, both building my own startup as well as working on someone else’s.